a professional-grade, high-nitrogen lawn feed that greens fast and feeds for weeks

 Feeding the soil beats feeding only the grass

-When soil gets natural food alongside its minerals, it grows more and stays healthier than with chemical feed alone.
-A large review of nearly 8,000 comparisons found this combination gave the best results overall.2
+When soil gets natural food alongside its minerals, the combination outperforms mineral feed alone.
+A large review of nearly 8,000 field comparisons found the mix gave the best results overall.4

 Waking up the life in the soil

-The natural conditioners β the humic and fulvic acids β act like a tonic for soil life.
-In trials they raised the amount of helpful microbes in the soil by a third to a half, and it is those microbes that release food to the grass.3,4
+The natural conditioners — the humic and fulvic acids — act like a tonic for soil life and root growth.
+They support the soil biology and the fine roots that release food to the grass and pass it up into the leaf.5,6

 Keeping the root food available